Moving can be exciting. New job! New surroundings!

 However, if you decide to relocate without investigating whether you can afford your new home and community, you could be in for a very rough surprise.

 “Whether you are moving by choice or by necessity, you should evaluate all the costs of relocating because costs vary a lot, even within a metropolitan area,” says Teresa Luetjen-Keeler, a certified relocation and transition specialist in Fanwood, New Jersey.

 After the mortgage and other costs of the housing itself, transportation is the second biggest expense for most households.
-Those costs can be high, whether residents drive their own cars or use public transportation.
+Those costs can be high, whether you drive your own car or use public transportation.

-While homeowners generally are urged to keep housing costs to no more than 31 percent of income, CNT estimates that combined costs of housing and transportation should not exceed 45 percent of income, says the Center for Neighborhood Technology in Chicago.
+While homeowners generally are urged to keep housing costs to no more than 31 percent of income, the combined cost of housing and transportation should not exceed 45 percent of income, says the Center for Neighborhood Technology in Chicago.
 The CNT developed the “H + T Affordability Index” to address the link between housing and transportation costs in more than 300 metropolitan areas.

 “Many people opt to ‘drive until you qualify,’ driving to neighborhoods where the housing costs are lower, not considering the transportation costs associated with living far from their jobs,” he says.

 “For every five miles that the average person drives, only one mile is for commuting,” says John McIlwain, former chair for housing at the Urban Land Institute in Washington, D.C.
 “People need to think about the compactness of their neighborhood, how far they need to drive to reach places like the grocery store, school and medical offices.”